ColinFay/colinfay.github.io/_posts/2018-04-18-purrr-adverb-tidyverse.md

 }
 ```

 Now, our new adverb creates a function that can take arguments.
+But as
-But as you've notice, this is still not really an adverb: we need to **modify** something.
-Now you're only limited by your imagination ;)
+you’ve notice, this is still not really an adverb: we need to **modify**
+something.
+Now you’re only limited by your imagination ;)

 ``` r
 # Print the time